 Russell is a tiny city located in the state of Iowa.
 With a population of 472 people and just one neighborhood, Russell is the 399th largest community in Iowa.
-Much of the housing stock in Russell was built prior to World War II, making it one of the older and more historic cities in the country.
+Russell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Russell, you'll notice that it is more blue-collar than most other communities in America.
-56.89% of Russell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Russell is generally considered to be a blue-collar town.
+56.89% of the Russell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Russell is a city of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Russell who work in sales jobs (8.89%), office and administrative support (7.11%), and maintenance occupations (5.78%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Russell has relatively fewer families with younger children, and/or college students.
 Combined, this makes Russell a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Russell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Russell does not have a public transit system used by locals to get to and from work.

 Russell ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.57% of people over 25 have a college degree.